pataruco/bbc-api/README.md

 To run tests you need to have the server running on `localhost:3000`

-In your terminal, open a tab and run
+If it is not running, got to your terminal, open a tab, get into `bbc-api` directory and run

 `npm start`

-Open another tab in your terminal and run
+Open another tab in your terminal, get into `bbc-api` directory and run

 `npm test`